HigherOrderCO/Kind/blog/0-goodbye-javascript.md

 Formality is now less JavaScript and more Haskell than ever.
 I wish we have moved earlier.
 Trust me when I say nobody was more annoyed by JavaScript than myself.
-But now that Formality is written in a strongly typed language (itself), it is free to grow larger and featureful, something that we avoided to do, because no sane mind wants to maintain a 100k LOC proof language written in JavaScript.
+But now that Formality is written in a strongly typed language (itself), it is free to grow larger and more featureful, something that we avoided to do, because no sane mind wants to maintain a 100k LOC proof language written in JavaScript.
 Expect Formality to evolve faster than ever!